 Don’t explain what your characters are thinking.
 Rather describe their body language, their actions, and words.

 There was no one in the road so he went to the window and opened the blinds.
-He looked out and aimed the gun.
-He shot four times.
+He looked out of the window and aimed the gun.
+He shot four people.

 He pried open the old blinds, dust falling everywhere.
-Standing out of sight he leaned forward and quickly looked at the road below.
+Standing out of sight he leaned forward until he could make out the road below.
 Satisfied that no one was looking his way he perched his rifle on the window sill, breathed in, and squeezed the trigger.
 Four shots.
 Four muffled echoes.
 Four people lying crumpled on the ground.

 Get our of your character’s mind.
 Don’t explain what they are feeling, rather give the reader clues.
 Let the reader figure it out for themselves.
 Don’t tell the reader what is right or wrong, let them decide based on the events and dialogue.